 Firstly, in order to successfully manage your domestic helper, you need to assess her current autonomy.
 Does she take initiative when cooking, but not when it comes to cleaning?
 Or does she do things in her own way when you are not present?
 Each situation will require a different action plan, but we have created a list that will help you manage how she takes initiative.

 - Give her time to get used to your style of managing and your household dynamics.
 She should use the first weeks, perhaps even months, to get to know you and your family’s preferences and expectations.
 She will need to find the right balance between taking her own initiative based on her training and your expectations.
-For example, she is great at preparing delightful vegetarian dishes, but your family prefers juicy steaks.
-It will take her time to find out your taste and she will need to be given access to recipes or cookbooks in case she has no experience with your cuisine.
+For example, if she is great at preparing delightful vegetarian dishes, but your family prefers juicy steaks, it will take her time to find out your taste and she will need to be given access to recipes or cookbooks in case she has no experience with your cuisine.

 - Give her a schedule of weekly and daily tasks with priorities clearly listed.
 You may prefer your towels to be washed every three days and your bedding weekly, but she will not know this unless you tell her.
-Prioritise the duties for her in case she cannot finish them all due to unforeseen circumstances.
+Prioritize the duties for her in case she cannot finish them all due to unforeseen circumstances.

 - Help her to also create her own schedules so that she can make adjustments the longer she works for you.
 She may find a different schedule more efficient, especially as duties will change as your kids grow and she will be able to handle them autonomously.

 - Accept that she won’t be perfect at everything.
 Let’s face it, nobody is.
 If things work well for a while and suddenly deteriorate, do talk to her so that your expectations are reiterated.